Aramis-/lolfire-api/README.md

 Please!
 Support the API, we want more machines, you want a fast api for your application.
 We are doing the hard work so please consider donating.

-#Sorry guys ;( We are not giving API Support by the moment, because we are not getting any donations and we are paying expensive server.
-I'm 17 and i can't afford it.
-Until we get enought money, you can run the lolfire-source to host your own API.

 [![Donate :P](https://www.paypalobjects.com/es_ES/ES/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YAZ274WXMFDY6)
 #Thank you! <3